 Make sure to thoroughly wash the vehicle’s exterior and underside, taking care to remove any accumulated dirt from the wheel wells and fenders.
 Left alone, this buildup could potentially lead to rust or corrosion.
 Once cleaned, don’t forget to wax your car as well for an added layer of protection.
 The WeatherTech TechCare Exterior Wash & Wax Kit

-includes everything needed to properly clean and prepare your vehicle’s exterior for safe storage.
+includes everything needed to properly clean and prepare your car’s exterior for safe indoor storage.

 Vacuum your seats, floor mats, vehicle footwells and any other part of your vehicle you think may need it.
-Any remaining food or beverage scraps can attract small animals, so make sure these are properly cleaned from the vehicle.
+Any remaining food or beverage scraps can attract small animals, so make sure these are properly cleaned from the vehicle before storing indoors.

 contains a complete line of interior cleaning products designed to protect and sustain your vehicle’s interior.
-Perfect to help prepare for storing the vehicle.
+It’s perfect to help prepare for storing the vehicle.

 Remove any valuables from the interior and double check that the insurance, registration and other paperwork are secured in the glove compartment.

 Fresh oil and a clean filter are a must.
-Contaminants in used oil, left to sit, may cause damage to the car’s engine.
+Contaminants in used oil, left to sit during lengthy storage periods, may cause damage to your car’s engine.
 If you’re unable or uncomfortable putting a fresh filter and oil into your car, simply take the car to get an oil change as close to storing it as possible.

-Finally, don’t forget to fill your baby up with a fresh tank of premium gas.
-Make sure it’s filled completely as a full tank will prevent any moisture build-up on the inside of the tank.
-If you’re planning on storing the car for a few months, look at adding a fuel stabilizer to the tank.
+Finally, don’t forget to fill your vehicle up with a fresh tank of premium gas.
+Make sure it’s filled completely, as a full tank will prevent moisture buildup on the inside of the tank.
+If you’re planning on storing the car indoors for a few months, look at adding a fuel stabilizer to the fuel.
 A fuel stabilizer will help keep the fuel from separating and keep it fresh for a longer period of time.

 - Lock the doors and make sure all windows are closed.